 Recently published results from the first year of implementation show evidence of progress (see references below).
-Compared to the year prior to implementation, patients were more likely to receive a prescription for buprenorphine – and much sooner, which is crucial to stave off withdrawal symptoms – and they were more likely to remain in treatment at 1, 3, 6, and 9 months.
+Compared to the year prior to implementation, patients were more likely to receive a prescription for buprenorphine—and much sooner, which is crucial to stave off withdrawal symptoms.
+And they were more likely to remain in treatment at 1, 3, 6, and 9 months.

 However, despite these efforts, Missouri is an exception to the progress made nationally in decreasing opioid overdoses; rather, the state saw a 17% increase compared to 2017.
-Much of these deaths are driven by the St. Louis region, where the city saw a 50% increase in Black male opioid overdose deaths.
+Many of these deaths are driven by the St. Louis region, where the city saw a 50% increase in Black male opioid overdose deaths.
 This raises critical questions about the effects of institutional racism and how it could be impacting Black people’s access to treatment and the life-saving opioid overdose reversal drug, naloxone.

-Finally, though certainly not unique to Missouri, there is pervasive stigma toward medications for OUD, including buprenorphine but especially methadone.
+Finally, though certainly not unique to Missouri, there is pervasive stigma toward medications for OUD, including buprenorphine, but especially methadone.
 Injectable naltrexone is more acceptable, despite its inferior outcomes.
 These beliefs are found among people with OUD, their family members, mutual aid and recovery services programs, and behavioral health and medical providers.

 The most commonly given reason for negative attitudes is that “buprenorphine is an opioid” and thus has the potential—however low—to be “abused.”
 (In reality, buprenorphine is a partial opioid agonist.
 It is most often prescribed as Suboxone®, which is formulated with the opioid antagonist naloxone, thus making it even harder to misuse.)